 Our litigation experience, combined with our detailed knowledge of Oklahoma City guardianship laws, positions us to protect your interests when the stakes are high and emotions are higher.

-When you hire a guardianship lawyer from Bundy Law, you’re gaining a strategic partner that’s rooted in your community.
+When you hire a guardianship lawyer from Bundy, you’re gaining a strategic partner that’s rooted in your community.
 We provide the local advantage with the high-level experience that your guardianship case demands.

 An out-of-state guardian could still be appointed in Oklahoma, but the courts tend to favor local guardians, especially when frequent contact or in-person oversight is needed.
 In high-asset guardianship cases, the court tends to scrutinize out-of-state appointments more closely in order to prevent the possibility of financial exploitation or mismanagement.